frenklijahaj/frenklijahaj/README.md

 ###

 <p align="left">I am a Computer Information Systems major at Macaulay Honors College, Baruch College, with a minor in Economics and Finance.
-I have a strong passion for AI development, data science, and machine learning.
-Through internships and personal projects, I’ve gained hands-on experience in building scalable applications, optimizing machine learning models, and working with large datasets.
+I’m passionate about the intersection of technology and innovation, especially how AI and emerging technologies can be used to create meaningful impact.

-I thrive on tackling challenges that push my skills further, whether it’s refining predictive models, enhancing data pipelines, or exploring new AI techniques.
-I especially enjoy discovering innovative ways to apply AI to real-world problems and extracting meaningful insights from data.
-As I continue to grow, I’m excited about opportunities to leverage technology in meaningful and impactful ways.</p>
+Through internships and personal projects, I’ve gained experience working in client-facing settings, contributing to scalable solutions, and collaborating with cross-functional teams to deliver meaningful results.
+I enjoy bridging technical understanding with practical applications, whether it’s integrating emerging technologies into products, supporting technology implementations, or helping teams bring new ideas to life.
+I’m particularly drawn to responsible AI and its potential to shape a more thoughtful and impactful future.</p>

 ###